Christ's words in Luke 23:43 are commonly believed to support the

 formula (legô)."

-Answer: While this is true, this argument is undermined by the fact
+Answer: While this is true, this objection is undermined by the fact

 constant in the idiom is that the word "today" modifies a verb of